High Dose Rate Temporary Seed Implants

 Side Effects

 Temporary urinary side effects are expected to last 1 to 2 weeks then taper off.
 Prostate swelling or urinary bleeding immediately after the procedure occasionally requires a temporary urinary catheter.
-Urinary incontinence occurs in less than 1% of cases; stricture may occur in 1 to 5%.
+Urinary incontinence occurs in less than 1% of cases; stricture occurs in less than 1% of men treated in top-flight centers.
 The risk of sexual dysfunction is similar to other forms of radiation.

 ABOUT THE AUTHOR: